Can I Buy My Totaled Car Back From the Insurance Company?

 Most insurance providers will classify a car as totaled when damages are greater than 60% to 70% of a car’s market value.
 This is the market value of the car when the accident occurred, not how much you paid for the car originally.
 Cars are one of those tricky assets that depreciate rapidly over time.
 Few cars retain their value.

 In some cases, insurance providers will classify a car as totaled if the damage is not greater than 60% or 70% but if the vehicle cannot be repaired safely.
-This can mean severe damage to the engine, airbag system, or steering, for instance.
-And, some states have certain limits as well that dictate an insurance provider’s evaluation.
+For instance, this can mean severe damage to the engine, airbag system, or steering.
+And some states also have certain limits that dictate an insurance provider’s evaluation.

 So, if your car was purchased for $30,000 7 years ago, it may only be worth $12,000 when it was hit.
 That valuation considers age, condition, mileage, and other factors.
 So, if the cost to repair the vehicle is near or greater than $8,400 ($12,000 * 70%) your provider will likely consider it totaled.
 The exact figures used by providers vary and are available upon request.